How to Make Handmade Melon Pan

 7) Resting the Melon Pan

-Place the shaped melon pan onto a baking sheet and cover it in plastic wrap.
-Place the dough in a warm place (40°C (104°F) for 20-25 minutes).
+Place the shaped melon pan onto a baking sheet and cover it with plastic wrap.
+Put the dough in a warm place (around 40°C or 104°F) for 20-25 minutes.

 8) Baking the Melon Pan

-Tip: You’ll know your melon pan are fully baked when the color of the bread bottom should be light brown.
-If the bottom of the bread is still white, bake it for another 1-2 minutes.
+Tip: You’ll know your melon pan are fully baked when the bottom of the bread turns light brown.
+If it remains white, bake for another 1-2 minutes.

-Notes about storing melon pan: Melon pan tastes like heaven when you eat it freshly made.
-If you can’t consume them all at once, you can also freeze the leftovers in a freezer bag for 2-3 weeks and reheat them by heating them in the microwave for 30-50 seconds.
-You can also pop them into your toaster oven for a minute or two to allow them to crisp up.
+Notes about storing melon pan: Melon pan tastes best when eaten fresh.
+If you can’t consume them all at once, you can freeze the leftovers in a freezer bag for 2-3 weeks.
+Reheat them by microwaving for 30-50 seconds or popping them into your toaster oven for a minute or two to crisp up.

 0 comments